consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 - `iat` contains an RFC 3339-encoded timestamp expressing when the request was *created*.

 The second grouping contains metadata about the Data Rights Request.
-- `drp.version` which contains a string referencing the current protocol version "0.6".
+- `drp.version` which MUST contain a string referencing the current protocol version "0.6".
 - `regime` MAY contain a string specifying the legal regime under which the Data Request is being taken.
 Requests which do not supply a `regime` MAY be considered for voluntary processing.
   - The legal regime is a system of applicable rules, whether enforceable by statute, regulations, voluntary contract, or other legal frameworks which prescribe data rights to the User.
 See [3.01 Supported Rights Actions](#301-supported-rights-actions) for more discussion.
 - `exercise` MUST contain a list of rights to exercise.
 [XXX] is exercise a list? is making multiple "requests" in a single request valid?